Scott-Devine/CloudMELT/README.md

 ## Running a MELT-Split analysis

+This section provides a detailed walkthrough of running CloudMELT on 10 low-coverage samples from the 1000 Genomes Project.
+All of the necessary configuration files can be found in [examples/1000genomes-10-samples/][].

 ### Obtain a copy of the CloudMELT code

 Obtain a copy of this repository by downloading the latest release from the [releases page][rel_page] or by cloning the current master branch of the repository using the green "Clone or download" dropwdown menu towards the top of the [GitHub page][melt_github].

-*NOTE FOR IGS USERS:* The CloudMELT code has been installed on all IGS machines at ???
+**NOTE FOR IGS USERS:** The CloudMELT code has been installed on all IGS machines at ???
 (TODO)

 [rel_page]: https://github.com/jonathancrabtree/CloudMELT/releases
 [melt_github]: https://github.com/jonathancrabtree/CloudMELT

-### Create a local workspace
+### Create a local working directory

 Create a directory to hold the CloudMELT workflow and output files from AWS: